thanhit95/data-structures-algorithms/bintree_cpp/README.md

 ## DESCRIPTION

-My implementation of trees in C++.
+My implementation of binary trees in C++.

 &nbsp;